 I asked a few of my favorite chefs for their advice on preparing the biggest meal of the year for most of us and put together this list to help make your holiday a little easier.

-First I would like to introduce the chefs who offered up their professional advice and thank them.
+First, I would like to introduce the chefs offering their professional advice and thank them.
 If you click on their links, you can read all about them in my Novice2Pro interviews with them.

 Chef David Nelson, Co-founder of Chef4Students.org

 Chef Leslie Bilderback, Certified Master Baker & Cookbook Author